A Lightweight Video Anomaly Detection Model with Weak Supervision and Adaptive Instance Selection: Acknowledgement

+This work was supported in part by National Natural Science Foundation of China (No. U1936205, No. 6217230 0), National Key R\&D Program of China (No. 2021YFC330030 0), Open Research Projects of Zhejiang Lab (No. 2021KH0A B04), and the Fundamental Research Funds for the Central Universities (No. ZD-21-202101).
+Finally, we would like to thank Ang Li and Jun Yan for their corrections to the writing of this paper.

-\begin{IEEEbiography}[{ }]{Yang Wang} received the M.S. degree in Computer technology from the Nanchang University , Nanchang, China, in 2017.
+\bio{Wangyang} \textbf{Yang Wang} received the M.S. degree in Computer technology from the Nanchang University , Nanchang, China, in 2017.
 He is currently working toward the Ph.D. degree in Computer Science with the Tongji University, Shanghai, China.
-His research interests include anomaly detection, object detection and deep learning. \end{IEEEbiography}
+His research interests include anomaly detection, object detection and deep learning. \endbio

-\begin{IEEEbiography}[{ }]{Jiaogen Zhou} received the bachelor's degree from University of Chinese Academy of Sciences, China and the PhD degree from Wuhan University, China.
-His research interests include Image classification, object detection, animal pose estimation and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{JihongGuan} Jihong Guan is now a professor of Department of Computer Science \& Technology, Tongji University, Shanghai, China.
+\bio{Zhoujiaogen} \textbf{Jiaogen Zhou} received the bachelor's degree from University of Chinese Academy of Sciences, China and the PhD degree from Wuhan University, China.
+His research interests include Image classification, object detection, animal pose estimation and machine learning. \endbio \bio{guanjihong} \textbf{JihongGuan}Jihong Guan is now a professor of Department of Computer Science \& Technology, Tongji University, Shanghai, China.
 She received his Bachelor’s degree from Huazhong Normal University in 1991, her Master’s degree from Wuhan Technical University of Surveying and Mapping (merged into Wuhan University since Aug.
 2000) in 1991, and her Ph.D. from Wuhan University in 2002.
 Before joining Tongji University, she served in the Department of Computer, Wuhan Technical University of Surveying and Mapping from 1991 to 1997, as an assistant professor and an associate professor (since August 2000) respectively.
 She was an associate professor (Aug.
 2000-Oct.
 2003) and a professor (Since Nov.
 2003) in the School of Computer, Wuhan University.
 Her research interests include spatial databases, artificial intelligence and bioinformatics.
-She has published more than 200 papers in domestic and international journals and conferences. \end{IEEEbiography}
+She has published more than 200 papers in domestic and international journals and conferences. \endbio